maurobonfietti/rest-api-slim-php/README.md

 ### HELP AND DOCS:

 For more information on how to use the REST API, see the following document: [User's Manual](DOC.md).

-Doc also available on [Postman Documenter](https://documenter.getpostman.com/view/1915278/RztfwByr).
+Documentation also available on [Postman Documenter](https://documenter.getpostman.com/view/1915278/RztfwByr).